rocheseb/lft_app/README.md

 Spectra should be ratioed to ~1 to be used with the linefit extended mode:

-- HCl cells, done in linefit:
+- HCl cells, done in linefit or in the code:
-	- The TCCON mode is used for HCl cells and linefit will take care of the ratioing
+	- if the TCCON 14.7 mode is used for HCl cells and linefit will take care of the ratioing
+	- for other modes, a 2nd order polynomial is used to fit the spectrum without its lines and is then used for the ratioing

 - HBr cells, done in the code:
 	- background